 Audience size can be an initial “yardstick” metric to better understand how important Instagram may be to your objectives.
 You may even be surprised to find that Facebook is much larger than you had expected!

 To estimate audience sizes, we can create a “dummy” campaign.
 This means we’re going to create a campaign that we won’t actually use or make live, but one that can give us an understanding about a particular target audience.

 Click the “+ Create” button on the far left:

 This will open the Quick Creation screen.
 You can leave all the settings as the default:

-To name the campaign, ad set, and ad, I’ve typed in “Audience Size Test” for this example.
+To name the campaign, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., and ad, I’ve typed in “Audience Size Test” for this example.
 You can enter whatever you’d like, though I find it’s helpful to name them something to easily identify in Ads Manager, in case you accidentally make something live.